theycallmekevo/express-routes-training/readme.md

 #Training: Express Routing Practice

+### Reflection

+Name: Kevin Tran

+Successfully completed all the Express modules and independent exercises.
+The dynamic parameter urls and query string urls lecture were very helpful in completing the number guessing game and art gallery apps.
+I had trouble parsing the user input from the form, after triple checking that the code was correct and body-parser was included.
+I compared it to the solution, after copying that section over, it all worked just fine.
+I've made flashcards of all the different sections of creating an express app and will continue to practice.

 ### Deliverable

 1. When you wrap up work, edit this README to include your name, a link to the original repository, and a 3-5 sentence reflection on completing this assignment at the top of the document.